Building Agentic RE: Automating Reverse Engineering & Vulnerability Research with AI // John McIntosh

 - Why local LLMs matter: privacy, reproducibility, and control.

-- Lab: Local LLM Stack Setup — Install Ollama, OpenWebUI, LM‑Studio, and connect to GhidraMCP.
+- Local LLM Stack Setup — Install Ollama, OpenWebUI, LM‑Studio, and connect to GhidraMCP.

-- Lab: Agentic‑Assisted Reverse — Use a local LLM to explain code, identify constants, or annotate functions.
+- AI-Assisted Reverse Engineering — Use a local LLM to explain code, identify constants, or annotate functions, and dive deep into binary analysis.

 Part 2 – Extending the Stack: Custom MCP Servers